 It is possible to retire a military millionaire?

-I did it before retirement.
+I did it well before retirement.

-Can the average military member go from being in debt to military millionaire?
+How can the average military member go from being in debt to military millionaire?

 These gurus get rich off people looking for shortcuts.
 Most that try the guru route fail miserably.